 - Certain kinds of birth control: Studies have found that women who are using birth control pills or an injectable form of birth control called depot-medroxyprogesterone acetate (DMPA or Depo-Provera®) have a slightly greater risk of breast cancer than women who have never used them.
 This risk seems to go back to normal over time once the pills are stopped.

 - Using hormone therapy after menopause: Taking estrogen and progesterone after menopause (sometimes called combined hormone therapy) increases the risk of getting breast cancer.
-The breast cancer risk seems to go back to normal over time once the hormones are stopped.
+This risk seems to go back to normal over time once the hormones are stopped.
 For more information about this, see our document Menopausal Hormone Therapy.

 - Not breastfeeding: Some studies have shown that breastfeeding slightly lowers breast cancer risk, especially if breastfeeding lasts 1½ to 2 years.